 Best cooling firm mattress

 Purple’s mattresses are topped with a gridlike layer of the same airy proprietary polymer you’ll find in Dr. Scholl’s soles and bouncy toy balls.
-Thanks to this and a supportive layer of foam, the mattress construction proved ideal for former Strategist deputy editor Jason Chen, a side sleeper “who likes a mattress that’s more firm than soft” and admittedly hates how hot foam tends to make him.
-The thick, dense foam layer provides support and makes the mattress feel firm, while the much thinner polymer layer provides a slight sink.
-The gridlike design makes sure any heat you release as you sleep goes through and then out of the mattress so you don’t find yourself waking up in the middle of the night on a furnace of your own creation.
+Thanks to this and a supportive layer of foam, the mattress construction proved ideal for former Strategist deputy editor Jason Chen, a side sleeper “who likes a mattress that’s more firm than soft.”
+The grid structure provides support and makes the mattress feel firm, while the much thinner polymer layer provides a slight sink.
+It also helps body heat dissipate so you don’t find yourself waking up in the middle of the night on a furnace of your own creation.
 “When I lay on my side, it was like being cradled, rather than smothered, the way I felt on my old foam mattress,” said Chen.
 “My pressure points in my shoulders and hips never ached — I used to have to move around to avoid spots that had dipped and retained heat, but the gel layer never held divots.
 After a week, I was fully converted and found myself wanting to spend time in bed during the day: reading magazines, using my laptop, playing with the dog.”

 Best firm mattress for mattress obsessives

-If you’re looking for something well past entry level, Casper’s Wave Hybrid is an upgrade that former Strategist writer Lori Keong called “a mattress for sleep obsessives and mattress-heads.”
+If you’re looking for something well past entry level, Casper’s Wave Hybrid model is an upgrade that former Strategist writer Lori Keong called “a mattress for sleep obsessives and mattress-heads.”
 The Wave Hybrid combines foam and encased springs with specifically placed gel pods for targeted back, neck, and shoulder support.
 This makes the mattress feel almost reinforced.
-The feeling was a bit too stiff for Keong, who changes sleep positions and likes a squarely “middle-of-the-road mattress,” but was ideal for a pair of her friends.
+The feeling was a bit too stiff for Keong, who changes sleep positions often and likes a squarely “middle-of-the-road mattress,” but was ideal for a pair of her friends.
 “My hips don’t sink in like they used to with our old mattress, so it makes me feel almost weightless,” one of them noted.
 All of them found the bed ran a little hot, but Casper now sells the mattress with its new Snow cover, which is meant to disperse body heat.
-If you don’t want to spend the extra $500, Keong notes that the Wave’s wool cover is removable.
-(And Casper’s 100-night sleep trial is risk free.)

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.